St Albans Abbey railway station

-St Albans Abbey railway station in St Albans, Hertfordshire, England is about 0.6 mi south of the city centre in the St Stephen's area.
-It is the terminus of the Abbey Line from Watford Junction, operated by London Northwestern Railway.
-It is one of two stations in St Albans, the other being the much larger and busier St Albans City.
+St Albans Abbey is one of two railway stations in St Albans, Hertfordshire, England; the other being the busier, much larger and a decade younger St Albans City.
+It is located about 0.6 mi south of the city centre, in the St Stephen's area.
+It is the terminus of the Abbey Line from Watford Junction, with services operated by London Northwestern Railway.

 The unstaffed station consists of a single open-air platform and a car park.
 Improvement works were carried out in 2008.
 It was the second UK railway station to receive a Harrington Hump to improve accessibility.

 History

 St Albans Abbey was the first railway station in St Albans, built by the London and North Western Railway in 1858.
 It was, as it is now, a terminus; the company's plans to extend northwards to Luton and Dunstable never materialised.
 Although the Midland Railway opened their station (St Albans City) in 1868, it was not until 1924 that "Abbey" was added to the station's title to avoid confusion – by this stage, both stations were owned by the London, Midland and Scottish Railway.

 Until November 2007 responsibility for the branch line was with Silverlink.

 Restoration of the passing loop at Bricket Wood was being considered by the local authorities and Network Rail but was turned down in early 2008; this would have facilitated trains running every 30 minutes.
 The passing loop proposal was being reconsidered in 2020 as part of the UK government’s £500-million 'Restoring Your Railway Fund' to re-open many of the lines and stations that were closed in the 1960s.